 We will first visit Bdote, the confluence of the Mississippi and Minnesota rivers, an area of great importance for Minnesota.
 The Dakota people honor the area as part of their creation story, and it remains the centerpoint of many sacred sites in the area.
 However, when the US Army built Fort Snelling on a bluff overlooking Bdote in the early 1800s, the site became one of mass imprisonment and death of indigenous people.
 In present day, the area is managed as part of Fort Snelling State park, with public access and walking trails for people to experience the natural beauty of the area and learn about this difficult history.

-Nearby, attendees will also participate in an interpretative tour of Oheyawahe, or Pilot Knob, a historic indigenous burial ground and gathering place.
-Oheyawahe, which overlooks Fort Snelling, in the Dakota language means “the hill much visited.”
+Nearby, attendees will also participate in an interpretative tour of Oheyawahi, or Pilot Knob, a historic indigenous burial ground and gathering place.
+Oheyawahi, which overlooks Fort Snelling, in the Dakota language means “the hill much visited.”
 Once threatened by private development, it is now preserved through partnerships with tribal groups, the city of Mendota Heights, and other groups dedicated to making sure this important location remains open and available.
 More info about Bdote and the history of this area is available here.

 Minnesota Valley Wildlife Refuge Tour

 Time: 1:00pm – 5:00pm